AlexOrlek/bacterialBercow/README.md

 `order.py --inhousesequences samples.fasta -o output-directory --contigcompleteness contigcompletenessfile.tsv --contigsamples contigsamplesfile.tsv`

 If you have a fragmented assembly (assembled from short-reads), then unambiguously classifying all contigs will not be possible.
-You can instead restrict contig output to include only contigs with a replicon or rMLST locus detected (`--typedcontigsonly`) and you can request output at the sample-level (`--sampleoutput`).
-In the case of fragmented assemblies, analysing at the sample-level is more informative in terms of rMLST speciation and picking up multi-allelic rMLST loci, so it's especially important to delimit sample groupings by providing the `--contigsamples` flag so that analysis can be conducted at the sample-level:
+You can instead restrict contig output to include only contigs with a replicon or rMLST locus detected (`--typedcontigsonly`).
+In the case of fragmented assemblies, analysing at the sample-level is more informative in terms of rMLST speciation and picking up multi-allelic rMLST loci, so it's especially important to delimit sample groupings by providing the `--contigsamples` flag so that analysis can be conducted at the sample-level (sample-level information will be output to a file called sampletyping.tsv):

-`order.py --inhousesequences samples.fasta -o output-directory --contigsamples contigsamplesfile.tsv --typedontigsonly --sampleoutput`
+`order.py --inhousesequences samples.fasta -o output-directory --contigsamples contigsamplesfile.tsv --typedontigsonly`

 # Options and usage